Kylagf2011/CS312-Course-Project/README.md

 ```
 3. Navigate into the Minecraft sever directory
 4. Following the steps from the *Environment Variables* section, set up credentials information
-5. Navigate into the *Terraform* directory
+5. Navigate into the *terraform* directory
 6. Run the following command to build the AWS EC2 instance:
 ```
 terraform init